All-terrain vehicle: Four-wheeled ATVs (since 1980)

 Shortly after the introduction of the Banshee in 1987, Suzuki released the LT500R QuadRacer.
 This unique quad was powered by a 500 cc liquid-cooled two-stroke engine with a five-speed transmission.
 This ATV earned the nickname "Quadzilla" with its remarkable amount of speed and size.
 While there are claims of 100+ mph (100 mi/h) stock Quadzillas, it was officially recorded by 3&4 Wheel Action magazine as reaching a top speed of over 79 mi/h in a high-speed shootout in its 1988 June issue, making it the fastest production four-wheeled ATV ever produced.
 Suzuki discontinued the production of the LT500R in 1990 after just four years.

 At the same time, the development of utility ATVs was rapidly escalating.
 The 1986 Honda FourTrax TRX350 4x4 ushered in the era of four-wheel-drive ATVs.
 Other manufacturers quickly followed suit, and 4x4s have remained the most popular type of ATV ever since.
 These machines are popular with hunters, farmers, ranchers, and workers at construction sites.

-Models continue today, to be divided into the sport and utility markets.
+Models are divided into the sport and utility markets.
 Sport models are generally small, light, two-wheel-drive vehicles that accelerate quickly, have a manual transmission, and run at speeds up to approximately 80 mph.
 Utility models are generally bigger four-wheel-drive vehicles with a maximum speed of up to approximately 70 mph.
-They have the ability to haul small loads on attached racks or small dump beds.
-They may also tow small trailers.
+They can haul small loads on attached racks or small dump beds, and tow small trailers.
 Due to the different weights, each has advantages on different types of terrain.
-A popular model is Yamaha's Raptor 700, which features a nearly 700 cc four-stroke engine.
+A popular model is Yamaha's Raptor 700, which has a nearly 700 cc four-stroke engine.

 Six-wheel models often have a small dump bed, with an extra set of wheels at the back to increase the payload capacity.
 They can be either four-wheel-drive (back wheels driving only), or six-wheel-drive.

 In 2011 LandFighter was founded, "the first Dutch/European ATV brand".
-The largest part of production takes site in Taiwan, to European standards; the ATVs are finally assembled in the Netherlands.
+Most production is in Taiwan, to European standards; the ATVs are finally assembled in the Netherlands.

 Safety and legal regulation

+Safety helmets, mandatory in some jurisdictions, provide the rider with some protection in the case of an accident.